 Below is a collection of resources to assist students, faculty, and staff in their effort to build relationships with external community stakeholders in a mutually reinforcing way.
-These resources are free to be used, but pelase cite appropriatly.
-If there are additional resources that you would like to add to this page, please contact email@example.com.
+These resources are free to be used, but pelase cite appropriately.
+If there are additional resources that you would like to add to this page, please contact firstname.lastname@example.org.

 View the institutionalization of community engagement at the University of Pittsburgh at community.pitt.edu.